 I do not stay to collect the causes affecting this matter, and to inquire whether the Corn-law and our protective system have caused the want of leases, or have caused the want of capital.
-I do not stop to prove this, for this reason -we have adopted a system of legislation by which we propose to make faiming prosperous.
-I have shown you, after thirty years' trial, what is the condition of the farmers and labourers, and you will not deny any of my statements is, then, enough for me, after thirty years' trial, to ask you to go into Committee, and to inquire if something better cannot be devised I am going, independently of protection, and independently of the Coin-law, to contend that a free trade in corn will be more advantageous to the farmers, and with the farmers I include the labourers; and I beg the attention of the hon Member for Gloucestershire (Mr. Charteris) and the landowners.
-I am going to contend that free trade in coin will be more beneficial to these classes than to any other classes I should have contended so before the tariff, but now I am prepared to do so with ten times
+I do not stop to prove this, for this reason :--we have adopted a system of legislation by which we propose to make farming prosperous.
+I have shown you, after thirty years' trial, what is the condition of the farmers and labourers, and you will not deny any of my statements. is, then, enough for me, after thirty years' trial, to ask you to go into Committee, and to inquire if something better cannot be devised.
+I am going, independently of protection, and independently of the Corn-law, to contend that a free trade in corn will be more advantageous to the farmers, and with the farmers I include the labourers; and I beg the attention of the hon.
+Member for Gloucestershire (Mr. Charteris) and the landowners.
+I am going to contend that free trade in corn will be more beneficial to these classes than to any other classes.
+I should have contended so before the tariff, but now

+I am prepared to do so with ten times more force.

-The right hon, Gentleman opposite (Sir R Peel) has passed a law to enable fat cattle to be imported, and there have been some foreign fat cattle selling in Smithfield Market at 15% or 16% and 1/. duty; but he has not taken off the duty on the law material He did not do so with regard to manufactures.
-Mi Huskisson had not done so but, on the contrary, he began by taking off the duty on the raw material, without taking off the duty on foreign manufactures You (the Ministers) have begun, on this question, at the opposite end.
+The right hon.
+Gentleman opposite Sir R. Peel) has passed a law to enable fat cattle to be imported, and there have been some foreign fat cattle selling in Smithfield Market at 151. or 161 and 11. duty; but he has not taken off the duty on the raw material.
+He did not do so with regard to manufactures.
+Huskisson had not done so: but, on the contrary, he began by taking off the duty on the raw material, without taking off the duty on foreign manufactures.
+You (the Ministers) have begun, on this question, at the opposite end.
 I would admit grain free, which should go to make the fat cattle.

 I contend that by this protective system the farmers throughout the country are more injured than any other class of the community.
-I will begin with clover The hon Member for North Northamptonshine (Mr. Stafford O'Bijen) but a question to the right hon.
-Baionet the other night, and looked so alaimed whilst doing so that I wondered what He asked the right was the matter hon.
+I will begin with clover.
+The hon.
+Member for North Northamptonshire (Mr. Stafford O'Brien) put a question to the right hon.
+Baronet the other night, and looked so alarmed whilst doing so that I wondered what was the matter.
+He asked the right hon.
 Baronet 'if he was going to admit clover-seed free?'
 That is to be excluded; and for whose benefit?
 I ask that hon.
 Member or his constituents, are they in the majority of cases sellers of clover-seed?
 I will undertake to say they are not.
-How many countres are protected by the sale of clover-seed being secured to them?
+How many counties are protected by the sale of clover-seed being secured to them?
 I will take Scotland; that country imports it from England; it does not grow it.
 I will undertake to say that not ten counties in the United Kingdom are interested in exporting clover-seed out of their own borders.
-There is none in Ireland
+There is none in Ireland.